Finding scholarships for high school seniors can give you the monetary means to afford your post-secondary pursuits after walking the stage.

 Deadline: April 15th

-The AMVETS National Service Foundation hosts an annual scholarship program to award $4,000 over four years to high school seniors who are the children and grandchildren of honorably discharged United States veterans.
-Eligible applicants be entering at the college freshmen level, be accepted at an accredited college or technical school, hold a minimum 3.0 GPA, have U.S. citizenship, demonstrate financial need, and write a 100-word essay titled “What a Higher Education Means to Me.”
+The AMVETS National Service Foundation hosts an annual scholarship program.
+They award $4,000 over four years to high school seniors who are the children and grandchildren of honorably discharged United States veterans.
+Eligible high school students must:

 Contact